MarkMolina/there-and-back-again/README.md

 My Account ViewController
 =========================
 Out of scope for this assignment and not implemened.
-How a possibility how this "webapp" could look like.
+How a possibility how this "Shop app" could look like.